VijayCreativeCapsule/TodoApp/README.md

 ![issues Badge](https://img.shields.io/github/issues/VijayCreativeCapsule/TodoApp?style=plastic)

 This is a simple Todo application that uses MobX as state management.
-All the Todo's will be managed in MobX stores a
+All the Todo's will be managed in MobX stores

 ![ScreenShot](https://github.com/VijayCreativeCapsule/TodoApp/blob/main/screenshots/MergedImages.png)